mehmedkadric/anomaly-detection-platform/README.md

 # Anomaly Detection Platform

 ## About
 Generate fake data (Bookstore transactions), analyze it and finally compare different anomaly detection algorithms.
+The following algorithms are used:
+- Isolation Forest
+- Gaussian Mixture
+- One-Class SVM

+It's worth noting that the choice of algorithm and its parameter settings should depend on the specific characteristics and requirements of the dataset and the anomaly detection task at hand.
+Experimenting with different algorithms and tuning their parameters can help fine-tune the anomaly detection process for optimal results.

 ## App Design
 <img width="1899" alt="Screenshot 2023-07-21 at 22 52 07" src="https://github.com/mehmedkadric/anomaly-detection-platform/assets/17452349/b70e6252-91bd-4e60-a677-54b7f3a8a706">